 —A TWT requesting STA affiliated with the MLD may indicate the link(s) that are requested for setting up TWT agreement(s) in the Link ID Bitmap subfield, if present, of a TWT element in the TWT request.

-•If only one link is indicated in the Link ID Bitmap subfield of the TWT element, then a single TWT agreement is requested for the STA affiliated with the same MLD, which is operating on the indicated link.
+•If only one link is indicated in the Link ID Bitmap subfield of the TWT element, then a single TWT agreement is requested for the STA affiliated with the same MLD that (#16994) is operating on the indicated link.
 The Target Wake Time field of the TWT element shall be in reference to the TSF time of the link indicated by the TWT element.

 …

 During the negotiation of individual TWT agreements, a TWT requesting STA affiliated with an MLD and a TWT responding STA affiliated with a peer MLD may include multiple TWT elements where each of the Link ID Bitmap subfields in each TWT element indicates different link(s) in the same TWT Setup frame.
-The TWT parameters provided by each TWT element shall be applied and be in reference to the respective link that is indicated by the Link ID Bitmap subfield in that TWT element to setup TWT agreement on that link.
+The TWT parameters provided by each TWT element shall be applied and be in reference to the respective link that is indicated by the Link ID Bitmap subfield in that TWT element to setup a (#16996)TWT agreement on that link.

-In this example, an AP MLD has three affiliated APs: AP 1 operates on 2.4 GHz band, AP 2 operates on 5 GHz band, and AP 3 operates on 6 GHz band.
-Non-AP STA 1 affiliated with the non-AP MLD sends three TWT elements in a TWT request to AP 1 affiliated with the AP MLD.
+In this example, an AP MLD has three affiliated APs: AP 1 operates in the 2.4 GHz band, AP 2 operates in the 5 GHz band, and AP 3 operates in the 6 GHz band.
+Non-AP STA 1 affiliated with the non-AP MLD sends three TWT elements in a TWT request to AP 1 affiliated with the AP MLD (#16997).